learn-monogame/learn-monogame.github.io/docs/how-to/develop-vscode/README.md

 Before you start, make sure to [download vscode](https://code.visualstudio.com/download) and install it.
 Follow [Get started](../get-started.md) to get a basic project going.

-You can open the game's directory in vscode.
+Open the game's directory in vscode.
 You can do that by dragging the directory directly over vscode.
 You should see something like this in the Explorer (Ctrl + Shift + E):

 ![MyGame directory](MyGame-01.png)